-In West of Weird, H. Cheung could have followed the storyline of a boy seeking adoption with predicable deep introspection tied up with politically correct racial differences.
+In West of Weird, Harrison Cheung, above, could have followed the storyline of a boy seeking adoption with predicable deep introspection tied up with politically correct racial differences.
 Instead, in the protagonist Charlie, a 15 year old who is, if not troublesome, then certainly troubled, we get a fresh take and some valuable perspective on a generation not often recognised for their desire to be accepted.

 Although not an orphan, Charlie, now of an age where he clearly realises his chances of adoption are slim, still holds out hope to belong rather than continue on the seemingly endless procession of foster homes.
 He also realises that his chances became somewhat slimmer after he became notorious for his involvement in a situation which he refers to as 'The Incident.'

 His observations and clarity of thought often reflect those of a philosophising adult, yet he introduces us, tentatively, to the traumas in his life, by way of his constant nightmares and fears of Tsunamis, earthquakes and flesh eating zombies.

 Charlie also has a vision of his perfect family, not least in that he wants a father figure who, at the very least, resembles The Rock, takes him to ball games and teaches him stuff.
 The surprise is that when someone finally shows an interest they couldn't be further from the perfect image: Michael is not only a single man, but an American Chinese with a strong interest in preserving his heritage.
 Here, Cheung could have given us what we might have come to expect, a gay man wanting to adopt, but instead he provides us simply with a man who, after a failed marriage, still wants to be a dad.
 And Michael, like Charlie, sees the chance of that slipping away as he ages.